 Then they sat down on the ground with him for seven days and seven nights with no one speaking a word to him, for they saw that his pain was very great.Job 2:13(NASB)

-In the first couple of chapters, we witness two, unfounded attacks by Satan, on a God-fearing man, called Job.
+In the first couple of chapters of Job, we witness two unfounded attacks by Satan on a God-fearing man called Job.
 The first was an assault on his family and possessions while the second affected his physical body and health.
-We were permitted a peep behind the heavenly scene.. where this man, who was justified in the eye of God by faith, became the target of Satan's accusations.
+We are permitted a peep behind the heavenly scene... where this man, who was justified in the eyes of God by faith, became the target of Satan's accusations.

 Despite this unparalleled onslaught, Job maintained his integrity and would not accuse God of evil against him.
 "Shall we indeed accept good from the Lord and not accept adversity?" was this man's honourable response.
-And in all this, we read that Job did not sin against God with his lips.
+And in all this, Job did not sin against God with his lips.

-The drama continues with the entrance of three men, who having had heard of Job's misfortune, joined forces to comfort their friend.
-However, they remained ignorant of the spiritual exchange between God and Satan.
-His three comforters incorrectly assumed that Job's misfortune, was due to his sinfulness and that he was being punished for his wickedness!
+The drama continues with the entrance of three men, who having had heard of Job's misfortune, join forces to comfort their friend.
+However, they remain ignorant of the spiritual exchange between God and Satan.
+His three comforters incorrectly assume that Job's misfortune was due to his sinfulness and that he was being punished for his wickedness!

-Whether they sat in silence as a sign of mourning for the 'loss' of their friend at his deathly appearance or whether their silence indicated their pity, sympathy, horror, grief or a form of contempt towards their friend, because of his situation, we are not told.
-It could have been courteous that caused them to wait until their grieving friend began the conversation or simply that this was the practice of the times in which they lived.
+Whether they sat in silence as a sign of mourning for the 'loss' of their friend at his deathly appearance or whether their silence indicated their pity, sympathy, horror, grief, or a form of contempt towards their friend because of his situation, we are not told.
+It could have been courtesy that caused them to wait until their grieving friend began the conversation or simply that this was the practice of the times in which they lived.

-It is only as the story of Job unfolds that the chinks in their armour is exposed, as their words of instruction identify them as self-opinionated men who were increasingly ignorant of God's plans and purposes.
+It is only as the story of Job unfolds that the chinks in their armour are exposed, as their words of instruction identify them as self-opinionated men who are increasingly ignorant of God's plans and purposes.

-Perhaps if these comforters been spirit-filled counsellors who listened to Job's pain rather than becoming prosecuting attorneys, their interaction with their friend may have been different.. and we would not gained so great an understanding of the spiritual war continuously raging in heavenly places .. or the way God deals with man in the heavenly realm.
+Perhaps if these comforters been spirit-filled counsellors who listened to Job's pain rather than becoming prosecuting attorneys, their interaction with their friend may have been different... and we would not have gained so great an understanding of the spiritual war continuously raging in heavenly places... or the way God deals with man in the heavenly realm.